mjgs/routes-builder/Readme.md

   and you'll learn techniques and patterns that are useful for Node.js app development.

+## Specifying different folder names

+  If you want to use different names than the defaults then pass them in the options:

+    var options = { routes: 'paths', middleware: 'middlewares', handlers: 'controllers' } var app = routes_builder(express(), options);

 ## Single file apps

   For small apps it's convenient to be able to have all the pieces of the app in the same app.js file